Raggaer/respoe/README.md

 - [x] List with stats
 - [x] Retrieve specific forum pagination information (first, current and last page)
-- [x] Retrieve all threads from a forum (with status, views and replies)
+- [x] Retrieve all threads from a forum (with status, views, author, creation date and replies)
+- [x] Retrieve all posts from a thread (content, author and creation date)

 ### Testing